UMNLibraries/oclc-datasync-reports/README.md

 development that will pull the Alma Analytics data via API.

 ## datasync_exception_report.py
-This script parses the OCLC Datasync report file \*bibdetailexcpt.txt, and writes to an Excel Workbook with two worksheets: one for MARC errors unrelated to non-Latin scripts, and one for MARC errors apparently related to non-Latin scripts.
+This script turns the OCLC Datasync exceptions report file bibdetailexcpt.txt into something more useful for subsequent manual processing (Excel).
+The .txt file is parsed based on the content of each error message, and output is written to an Excel Workbook with two worksheets: one for MARC errors unrelated to non-Latin scripts, and one for MARC errors apparently related to non-Latin scripts.